 Finger brushes are a favorite tool in maintaining dental hygiene in cats.
 You have to slip the brush over your finger, apply an enzymatic toothpaste on it and brush it onto your cat’s teeth.

-Cat toothpaste are available in flavors cats enjoy, such as poultry and many cats do accept this measure – even they do so unwillingly.
+Cat toothpaste is available in flavors cats enjoy, such as poultry and many cats do accept this measure – even they do so unwillingly.
 Never use human toothpaste for cats as they’re not suitable for their teeth and may even be toxic for them.

 Understand that some cats may not withstand any oral manipulation.
 In such cases, it is important to take the cat for regular dental checkups every 4-6 months.